 Informal: managing expectations and management style

 Quintessential to managing expectations is trust.
-One of the primary reasons employers are reluctant to allow teleworking, is the idea of the person in pyjamas that will check their email once in a while and do other things all day: if you can’t see your employee working, they must be doing something else.
+One of the primary reasons employers are reluctant to allow teleworking, is the idea of the person in pajamas that will check their email once in a while and do other things all day: if you can’t see your employee working, they must be doing something else.
 Hence the off-the-wall requirements such as leaving your webcam on all day long, or informing your boss when you go to the toilet (as reported by Slate).

-- The focus should shift from time spent working to results.
+The focus should shift from time spent working to results.
 Rather than expecting your employee to sit at their computer from 9 to 5 o’ clock, agree upon deliverables.

-- Use IM tools like the office corner: a gripe of the physical disconnect between colleagues is that you cannot ‘overhear’ conversations in the office.
+Use IM tools like the office corner: a gripe of the physical disconnect between colleagues is that you cannot ‘overhear’ conversations in the office.
 Using IM tools is a handy way of communicating, but if you only go for private messages there will be a lot of information scattered around between people.
 Instead, even if you want to only contact a single person, try to use a group chat – as if you are shouting your question to the other side of the office.
 Then, too, people will look up, see it is not for them, but memorize the information.
 This has benefits for everyone.

-- Focus on results, not time spent at the desk: in my opinion this should not only apply to homeworking scenarios.
+Focus on results, not time spent at the desk: in my opinion this should not only apply to homeworking scenarios.
 If anything, counting the hours is counterproductive: set goals, not clocks.
 Homeworking allows for a lot more flexibility, and you should allow your staff the bend that to their and your benefit.

 Do not try ‘make up’ for homeworking: do not consider homeworking a privilege, but a right.
 You are in the same role with the same responsibilities, and these don’t change because the location of working has shifted.

-Note: teleworkers in the EU need to adhere to a general framework set up by the European Commission.
+- Note: teleworkers in the EU need to adhere to a general framework set up by the European Commission.
 Many if not all teleworking laws of EU member states are a concretized implementation of that framework.